dohomi/Neos-Plugin-DMF.SeoTool/README.md

 ## Installation
 Clone this repository into your application folder:

     * cd ROOT/Packages/Application
     * git clone git@github.com:dohomi/Neos-Plugin-DMF.SeoTool.git DMF.SeoTool

-Then activate the plugin inside of your package management.
+Then check if the plugin needs to get activated inside of your package management.
 Check if the plugin is listed:

     ./flow package:list
     ./flow package:activate dmf/seotool